rjcortese/alligator/README.md

 A simple API.

 ## Contents
+This app consists of a FastAPI app and a MongoDB instance.
-Each piece of the system is in a subdirectory.
+Each component of the system is in a subdirectory.

 ## See it live
+TODO: launch on hiroku
+Live on Hiroku at ``.

 ## Run it locally
-`docker-compose up -d`
+`docker-compose up -d` will run the api at `http://localhost:8080`